d-mahard/kiwami-blog/content/posts/rgb-on-qmk.md

 +++
-title = 'Rgb on Qmk'
+title = 'RGB on QMK'
 date = 2024-08-28T23:45:56+02:00
 draft = true
 +++

+# Understanding RGB Lighting in QMK: A Guide

-When talking about light for QMK-based keyboard, it is important to distinguish the following terms:
+When talking about lighting for a QMK-based keyboard, it's important to distinguish between a few key terms:
-LED vs RGB
-backlight vs underglow vs indicator.
+LED vs RGB, and backlight vs underglow.

-LED refers to a mono-color, while RGB refers to multi color (and self-addressable) light.
+**LED** refers to a mono-color light, while **RGB** stands for multi-color, self-addressable light.

-backlight is the lights under the keyswitch and keycaps, and shines through it or at least through between the keycaps.
-In QMK this is called RGB matrix, because it is usually set up in matrix configuration, as opposed to led strip config.
+**Backlight** is the light under the key switches and keycaps, shining through or between the keycaps.
+In QMK, this is called RGB matrix because it's usually set up in a matrix configuration, as opposed to an LED strip configuration.

-Underglow is the light below or on the side of the keyboard's body.
-Usually in a form of led strip.
+**Underglow** is the light placed below or on the side of the keyboard's body, usually in the form of an LED strip.

-I want RGB backlight, to help with key identification in different layers.
-From this point forward, I will use the term LEDs to refer to this.
+I want RGB backlighting to help with key identification across different layers.
+For simplicity, I'll use the term **LEDs** to refer to this moving forward.

+## How to Connect LEDs to the Controller

-My first big question is how exactly the LEDs are connected to the controller and or keycaps?
-I found a lot of keyswitch matrix schematic like shown below, but none of them has any info on how to attach the LEDs.
-I had an assumption that each LED somehow connected to each keyswitch, but apparently I was wrong.
-That is also related to why I do not see any switch matrix that includes LEDs.
+My first big question was how the LEDs are connected to the controller or keycaps.
+I found plenty of key switch matrix schematics like the one shown below, but none included information on attaching LEDs.
+I assumed each LED was somehow connected to each key switch, but I was wrong.
+This is also why switch matrices that include LEDs are rare.

-The reason is: LEDs are configured and setup in a totally separate circuit, even though physically the LEDs are in the same position with switches.
+The reason?
+LEDs are configured and set up in a totally separate circuit, even though they are physically in the same position as the switches.

-Those LEDs are connected to something called a driver, and then it is this driver that communicates with the main controller (in my case rp2040).
+These LEDs connect to something called a **driver**, which then communicates with the main controller (in my case, the RP2040).

-I am using IS31FL3731 because it is the most available in the market in the form of breakout board, so it is quite easy to prototype.
+I'm using the **IS31FL3731** because it's the most readily available in the market in the form of a breakout board, making it quite easy to prototype.

+## How Do the LEDs connect to the Driver?

-Next question is how exactly the driver connects to the LEDs?
-It is also in matrix form, but unlike the keyswitch matrix that has rows and columns connected to pins, for the LEDs they are configured in the form of charlieplex.
+The driver connects to the LEDs in a matrix form, but unlike the key switch matrix (where rows and columns connect to pins), the LEDs are configured in a form known as **charlieplexing**.

-Essentially charlieplexing is....
+Essentially, charlieplexing allows... (add explanation of charlieplexing here).

-Things get more complicated in RGB charlieplexing because for one LED, they have to share either a common anode or cathode.
-This makes positioning more challenging, especially when we want to put many of them
-For my first prototype I just need 6, so not as challenging.
+Things get more complicated with RGB charlieplexing because each RGB LED needs to share either a common anode or cathode.
+This makes positioning more challenging, especially when dealing with many LEDs.
+For my first prototype, I only needed 6, so it wasn't as challenging.

+## Connecting the Driver to the RP2040

-Next question: how should I connect the driver to rp2040?
-The problem here is that the driver has two pins of all the I2C connection: VCC, GBD, SDA, and SCL.
-Even the adafruit datasheet is not so clear on this.
-I was assuming that one set can be used for daisy chaining, but which one?
+Next question: how should I connect the driver to the RP2040?
+The driver has two sets of pins for the I2C connection: VCC, GND, SDA, and SCL.
+Even the Adafruit datasheet isn't very clear on this.
+I assumed one set could be used for daisy chaining, but which one?

-I ended up testing the driver using arduino and its sample code.
+I ended up testing the driver using an Arduino and its sample code.
 The answer was: both will work.
-Just choose either them.
+Just choose either set.

-The last question is, how to setup QMK to control the lights?
+## Setting Up QMK to Control the Lights

-The configs are spread in many locations, and below is the summary for rp2040.
+Finally, how do you set up QMK to control the lights?
+The configurations are spread across several locations, and here’s a summary for the RP2040.

+(Include configuration steps and code snippets here)

-That should give you the "hello world" of RGB backlight in QMK.
-Soon after this you will notice that no matter what you do, you cannot change the color or animation other than the one you initially setup.
-This also drove me crazy as there is no clear explanation on this anywhere.
-The answer lies in something called EEPROM, have a look in my next article for the detail.
-In the meantime, you can pat yourself in the back to be able to light some LEDs in QMK.
+This should be your "hello world" for RGB backlighting in QMK.
+Soon after this, you might notice that no matter what you do, you can't change the color or animation beyond the initial setup.
+This drove me crazy as there's no clear explanation anywhere.
+The answer lies in something called **EEPROM**.
+Check out my next article for more details.
+In the meantime, give yourself a pat on the back for lighting up some LEDs in QMK!